mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_methodology.md

 Graph databases privilege the relationships between units of information.
 Attributes can be given to the nodes and edges to provide more details.

 ## Tools

+### Open Refine
+Though not a network tool per se, [Open Refine](http://openrefine.org/) is a really powerful tool for cleaning, modifying, and extending your data.

 ### Palladio
 [Palladio](http://hdlab.stanford.edu/palladio/) is a data visualization tool created by Stanford's Humanities + Design Research Lab.
 It's a browser-based tool that accepts structured data and creates network, geospatial, and gallery visualizations.
 It's easy to use, but can crash under too much data.